Flip Side Fun: Organizing Your Coin Collection

 an example of a circulating coin

 1. Standard Circulating Coins: These are the coins that people use in everyday transactions.
 They are produced in large quantities and are intended to be exchanged for goods and services.
+However, even circulated coins can be worth money.

 Examples: US pennies, nickels, dimes, quarters, and dollar coins.